abtion/guidelines/stack-guideline.md

 Currently we are not testing wordpress sites, but it is our goal to do that, when we find a good way to do it.

 We are building our WordPress apps with our Buddy pipelines, like this [example](https://app.buddy.works/abtion/abtion-theme/pipelines) pipeline.
-When pipeline runs successfully, we then upload the changed files from the build process directly to the site hosted on Kinsta.
+Upon a successful run of our pipeline we deploy the changed files directly to the hosted site on Kinsta.

 #### CLI
 We have created our own shell script based on the [wp-cli](https://wp-cli.org/) to quickly create a wordpress site, install our default plugins and our Abtion-theme.
 The script can be seen in this [repo](https://github.com/abtion/Wordpress-Scaffolding)